Cheryl Lemmens - Indexing and Editorial Services

 Book Indexing • Web Site Indexing • Editing

 Marsha Baumgartner, the Missouri nurse who submitted the colt's name in an online contest held by Zayat Stables in 2014, later said that she didn't remember how she spelled it.
-But she did check it: "I looked up the spelling before I entered," she said, although the source in which she looked it up remains unnamed.
+But she did check it: "I looked up the spelling before I entered," she said, although her source remains unnamed.
 That might have been the end of it if American Pharoah had been an ordinary horse.
 When his career took off, however, the misspelling molehill turned into a mountain.

 As reported by the New York Times, owner Ahmed Zayat's son Justin initially stated that the mistake had been made by the Jockey Club.
-But that august institution, more than a century old, had its own correction to make.
-Prior to the Kentucky Derby, Jockey Club president and CEO James L. Gagliano released a statement that read in part: "Since the name met all of the criteria for naming and was available, it was granted exactly as it was spelled."
-Jockey Club registar Rick Bailey confirmed it in a telephone interview, saying that there had been "no data entry on our end."
-In fact, once the Zayats had selected Baumgartner's name as the winning entry in their contest, they submitted it electronically to the Jockey Club as is (that is, without checking), and only realized the error when it was too late.
+Prior to the 2015 Kentucky Derby, however, Jockey Club president and CEO James L. Gagliano released a statement that read in part: "Since the name met all of the criteria for naming and was available, it was granted exactly as it was spelled."
+Jockey Club registar Rick Bailey confirmed that there had been "no data entry on our end."
+In fact, once the Zayats had selected Baumgartner's name, they submitted it electronically to the Jockey Club as is (that is, without checking), and realized the error only when it was too late.

-At the end of the day, "Amercia" was probably a real typo, keyed in hastily in the heat of the campaign moment.
+At the end of the day, "Amercia" was probably a real typo, keyed in hastily in the heat of the moment (as was "Unites States").
 "Pharoah," on the other hand, was an error that missed being corrected twice — first, before the name was entered in the contest, and second, before the name was submitted to the Jockey Club.
 Still, if anything, the publicity generated by this story has led to an increase in dictionary consultation; two days after the Belmont Stakes, "pharaoh" was the second-highest search term on Merriam-Webster.com.
 And we can all be grateful that this splendid colt was not named "Amercian Pharoah"!

 My editing experience